huckerdom/layout/README.md

 the BSD 3-clause license.

-Layout uses [Raphael](http://raphaeljs.com) for SVG drawing and animations and [Glyphicons](http://glyphicons.com) for buttons.
+Layout uses [Raphael](http://raphaeljs.com) for SVG drawing and animations, SVG icons from [iconmonstr](http://iconmonstr.com/) and PNG icons from [Glyphicons](http://glyphicons.com).
 We also use the services of [Whatever Origin](http://whateverorigin.org) to fetch layout json files, without having to worry about the same origin policy.
 </section>